uchicago-voth/cgmap/README.md

 [![Build Status](https://travis-ci.org/alekepd/cgmap.svg?branch=master)](https://travis-ci.org/alekepd/cgmap)

-CGMap provides a tool to map fine-graine (FG) molecular dynamics trajectories to coarse-grained (CG) trajectories.
-The map between FG and CG trajectories are constrainted to be linear, with weights defined as either corresponding to center of points, center of mass, or center of charge (TBD).
+CGMap provides a tool to map fine-grained (FG) molecular dynamics trajectories to coarse-grained (CG) trajectories.
+The map between FG and CG trajectories are constrainted to be linear, with weights defined as either corresponding to center of points, center of mass, or center of charge.

-This code isn't suited to general featurization at this time; this will likely require porting to C++/Rust do make sure that the application of arbitrary functions on the trajectory is efficient.

-Currently, the mdtraj library is heavily utilized.
-Implementation is in pure python, but this is subject to change as seen neccesary.
+This code is in beta.
+Plese report bugs on the github bug tracker.

+Periodic boundary issues are not currently addressed.
+Generally, wrapping keeping molecules whole, mapping, and then remapping is the best course of action.

+See the test directory for example usage.
+No command line interface is present, nor planned.